 5. strong management fees

 Buyers look for management fees that are appropriate for the area and well-structured.
-They want to avoid discounted management fees, as this may indicate that landlords are only staying for the price and are at risk of loss should the new owner try to increase rates down the track.
+They want to avoid discounted management fees, as this can signal that landlords are only staying for the price and may be more likely to leave if the new owner needs to increase rates down the track.

 7. quality properties

 Buyers avoid properties with high maintenance issues or those requiring frequent repairs.
-They look for landlords willing to reinvest in property maintenance, which should assist in reducing direct management time over the years.
-Having quality management systems in place is very attractive to buyers.
+They look for landlords willing to reinvest in property maintenance, which can reduce direct management time over the years.

 8. property for sale